 Days 1 to 14: structural baseline.

 - Audit the site for schema.
-Ship Organization, Person (for the founder + named team), Article on every blog post, FAQPage on any page with Q&A, BreadcrumbList everywhere.
+Ship Organization, Person (founder + named team), Article on every blog post, FAQPage on any page with Q&A, BreadcrumbList everywhere.

 - Add a tl;dr block to the top 10 most-trafficked pages.
 60 to 100 words each.

 - Ship llms.txt at the root.
-List the top 10 pages, the pillar content, and the case studies.
+List the top 10 pages, the pillar content, and the approved proof pages.

 - Validate every schema block in the Schema.org validator and Google Rich Results Test.